alinz76/HEIC-to-JPG-Converter/README.md

 # HEIC format to JPG Converter
-This is a Python script which cpnverts HEIC image format to JPG Format.<br /><br />
+This is a Python script which converts HEIC image format to JPG Format.<br /><br />
 _Requirements_:
 - Python3 <br />
   also python modules listed below:<br />